 Your boots can make squeaky noise when it comes in contact with a smooth surface like tiles or flat concrete because of having a smooth sole.
 This problem generally happens on new boots because of the smoothness of their sole.

 This issue can easily be solved by using sandpapers to scrape the surface of the sole.
 Be careful about choosing the type of sandpaper.
 Usually, 60 to 120-grit sandpapers work the best.
 Also, be careful about scraping the surface.
 Do not scrape too much of the surface because it can damage the soles of your boot permanently.

 Sometimes, your sole can separate from the boot creating a squeaking noise every time you walk.
 This is a very common issue with older boots.
 In order to solve this issue, simply glue the sole to the boot.
 You can use any type of glue for the task.
 But using “Contact Adhesive” glue, a special rubber type glue is recommended.

 The leather on your boot can get very stiff and rigid if you are using it for a long time.
 Stiff leather is definitely not a good sign for boots.
 Stiff leather squeaks because of getting constantly rubbed against its own surface.

 That is why conditioning oil or boot oil is applied on the leather surface for making it softer.
-At first, properly clean your boots so that no dust can contaminate the oiling process.
+First, properly clean your boots so that no dust can contaminate the oiling process.

-After cleaning the boots properly, take a clean cloth, and apply some conditioning oil on it.
+After cleaning the boots properly, take a clean cloth, and apply some conditioning oil to them.
 After doing so, properly rub the surface of the boot.
-Make sure to rub the places where leathers make contact especially the tongue of the boot.
+Make sure to rub the places where leathers make contact, especially the tongue of the boot.
 Don’t be stingy about using the oil, apply a sufficient amount of oil for thorough lubrication.